 Waterside Modern House

-The last entry of the Minecraft house ideas list belongs to the Waterside Minecraft House.
+The last entry of our ideas list belongs to the Waterside Minecraft House.
 This is a design that’s spacious on the inside and good-looking out the front.
 It strikes a terrific contrast of black and white that will surely appeal to whoever is most interested in building modern Minecraft houses.

 It also retains simplicity when building, so you’re looking at a fair starter build as well.
 Begin by laying out the basic foundation which is 10 by 9 blocks in length and width respectively.
 You can use Oak Wood Planks for that matter.